psy2d/gsoc-2018-report/report.md

 The CNN model turned out to be the best, with least computational costs among the three.

 I trained these models on multiple different facial expression data sets and compared the results.
 The data sets which I experimented with were: [FER2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data), [CK+](http://www.pitt.edu/~emotion/ck-spread.htm), [JAFFE](http://www.kasrl.org/jaffe.html), [KDEF](http://www.emotionlab.se/kdef/) and [AffectNet](http://mohammadmahoor.com/affectnet/).
-The model trained using AffectNet was finally included in the final component.
+The model trained using AffectNet was included in the final component.

 Aligning faces using facial landmarks and adaptive histogram equalization was added to the component, in order to make recognition more stable and robust.

 **Features of the final emotion recognition component:**

-1. Recognizes 5 emotions: Happiness, sadness, anger, surprise, neutral.
+1. Ability to recognize 5 emotion types: happiness, sadness, anger, surprise, neutral.
-2. Faces are aligned vertically before emotion detection.
+2. Vertical face alignment using facial landmarks.
 3. Adaptive histogram equalization to handle uneven illumination conditions.
-4. Uses a deep learning based face detector and a haar-cascade based face detector.
+4. Deep learning based face detector and a haar-cascade based face detector.
-5. It can recognize emotions for multiple faces in a single frame.
+5. Ability to recognize emotions for multiple faces in a single frame.

 ## Future Work